nlindley/route-by-feature/README.md

 module.exports = thingRoutes;
 ```

 Or you could use JSON.
-Just change the `routesExtension` option to `Routes.json`.

 ```json
 {